hamilton-lima/machine-learning-sandbox/README.md

 # images of bubbles processing

-1 - find and mark contours - is the opencv good enough to process bubbles?
+1 - find and mark contours - is the opencv good enough to process bubbles? yeap!
+2 - experiment options on how to detect contour